jcsirot/kanji.gif/README.md

 for any purpose, even commercially.

-If you ever use these images or this project sending me an email to `kanjis at chelonix.org` will be greatly appreciated.
+If you ever use these images or this project sending me an email to `kanji at chelonix.org` will be greatly appreciated.

 The rest of the project (Dockerfile, scripts...) is released under the term of the GNU GENERAL PUBLIC LICENSE v3.